ultraflynn/finitespark/README.md

 ## TODO

 - One of the main features of this is going to be in its ability to visualise the configuration of the machine
-- Add default actions.
-Rather than ignore (do nothing), run a specific action.